-Track these metrics today using our sales scorecard solution.
+You can start tracking these metrics today using our sales scorecard solution.

 6. LTV/CAC: Are you selling the most profitable products?

-Armed with the first 5 metrics in this list, you'll be able to produce an LTV/CAC ratio for each product, which tracks the relationship between customer lifetime value (LTV) and the cost of acquiring that customer (CAC).
+Armed with the first five metrics in this list, you’ll be able to produce an LTV/CAC ratio for each product, which tracks the relationship between customer lifetime value (LTV) and the cost of acquiring that customer (CAC).